eyadev/eyadev/README.md

 - 👋 Hi, I’m @eyadev software engineering student at MUNDIAPOLIS university
-- 👀 I’m interested in design and coding
+- 👀 I’m interested in UI/UX design.
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning BI.
-- 💞️ I’m looking to collaborate on web or mobile projects (design or coding)
 - 📫 How to reach me : linkedIn : <a> https://www.linkedin.com/in/aya-lamrabti-1b7756163/ </a>

 <!---